+5. Proof of proficiency in the English language

 The minimum level required is the B2 level of the Common European Framework of Reference.
 The following documents are accepted as proof:

 - a European Baccalaureate diploma with English as first language and a score of at least 6 or as second language and a score of at least 7;

 - a recent TOEFL Certificate: minimum score: 550 points (paper-based), 213 points (computer-based) or 79 points (internet-based);

 - a GCSE Certificate English with score A*-C;

 - one of the following certificates of Cambridge English: First Certificate in English (FCE) or Certificate in Advanced English (CAE) or Certificate of Proficiency in English (CPE):

 - an attestation of CEF level B2 English (or higher).